Product UX concept - what does it consist of?

 As defined by Jakob Nielsen, one of the founders of the Nielsen Norman Group, usability is expressed in five basic dimensions.

-The usability consists of:
+The usability consists of the following:

 - Learnability - the ease with which we learn to operate a product